mouton0815/tiles-math/README.md

 <img src="demo.png" alt="Screenshot of the demo integration into React Leaflet" style="width:700px;"/>

-Because `tile-math` is a pure Javascript library (written in Typescript) without dependencies and without reference to a specific map framework, it can be used in the browser and in Node servers.
+Because `tiles-math` is a pure Javascript library (written in Typescript) without dependencies and without reference to a specific map framework, it can be used in the browser and in Node servers.
 The latter is very useful to pre-compute all tiles for all your rides and runs, and then deliver the resulting tile set via API to the browser.

 # Installation
 ```
-npm install tile-math
+npm install tiles-math
 ```

 # Usage